kdps/kotlin_learn/Basic.md

 ### Do not set tag to ImageView

-Maybe Your application is crash
+Maybe Your application to crash

 # Bit Operation